DarkmatterVale/regex4dummies/README.md

 [ [ 0, 0, "" ], [ 0, 0, "" ] ]
 ```

 Each element of the above array contains a reliability score, an applicability score, and a pattern ( which is a string ).
-They are placed in the order reliability score, applicability score, pattern.
+They are placed in the order reliabili9ty score, applicability score, pattern.
 The reliability score attempts to judge how reliable/correct this pattern is.
 For example, if the pattern was found in two strings ouf of a thousand, then it would have a reliability score of 0.
 The applicability score attempts to judge how applicable the pattern is to the keyword/phrase.
 If there is no phrase, this will always be 0.
 The pattern was the pattern was found when comparing all of the strings.
 An example of a pattern, with a reliability score of 50 and an applicability score of 80, is shown below.

 ```
 [ [ 50, 80, "pattern" ] ]